lf-edge/ekuiper/docs/en_US/manager-ui/plugins_in_manager.md

 **properties**

 Describe the configurable attribute information of the plugin, including parameter information and how to display on the interface.
 The attribute information of Source is specified by the corresponding configuration file, and multiple configuration groups can be specified in the configuration file.
-For details, please refer to [Source Configuration Document](../extension/source.md#Processing configuration).
+For details, please refer to [Source Configuration Document](../extension/source.md#Deal-with-configuration).
 In the metadata file, there can be multiple configuration group names under `properties`, such as `default` in the example; each configuration group has multiple attribute metadata.

 On the stream management page of the management console, click `Source Configuration` to expand any source, and all configuration groups of metadata can be displayed.

 ![plugin conf group](resources/source_confkey.png)

 Click any configuration group to view the configuration group parameters.
-Click the add symbol to enter the parameter configuration page as shown below.
+Click the add icon to enter the parameter configuration page as shown below.
 The displayed name and control information of parameter configuration come from the definition of metadata JSON file.

 ![source configure](resources/source_conf.png)

 **Sink**

 Sink metadata configuration is basically the same as Source.
-For detailed configuration, please refer to [sink metadata configuration](../plugins/overview.md#sink-metadata file format).
+For detailed configuration, please refer to [sink metadata configuration](../plugins/overview.md#sink-metadata-file-format).

 The configuration parameters of Sink metadata mainly consist of two parts: